ingobeans/soysoupOS/readme.md

 After the code is written, you can get the program to the website in two ways.

-### Option A (temporary):
+### Option A:

-To temporarily write the program to a file, you can `echo` the program in the terminal, and pipe the output to a file.
+To temporarily write the program to a file, you can use `edit [filename]` in the terminal.
 You can then enter the path to the file to run it.

-Example: `echo class ProgramSource extends Program {load(args) {this.outputShell.println("hi world!");this.quit();}}>my_program.soup`
+### Option B (bundled install):

-### Option B (permanent install):
+If you want to include a program in the default filesystem, this is the right option.

-If you download the source, you will find the soy_filesystem folder.
+Download the source and navigate to the soy_filesystem folder.
 This folder contains the base file system.
-Any file or directory created will exist when running soysoup, as long as you run `filesystem_bundler.py` (in the project root), to compile the filesystem to be included.
+Any file or directory created will exist in their relative paths when running soysoup, as long as you run `filesystem_bundler.py` (in the project root), to compile the filesystem to be included.

 You can write your programs in the soy_filesystem, with either the .soup extension, or .js, which gets converted to .soup when the filesystem is compiled.